The Glebe Society’s aims include:

 Parks for the People

-The total occupation of the waterfront by industry raised a wonderful possibility.
-Perhaps it would be possible to secure continuous public access to the foreshore.
-This possibility, after thirty years of effort, is on the brink of realization.
-It is one of The Society's great triumphs, and is a major contribution to Sydney Harbour, as it links with the State Government's proposal of continuous waterfront access as far as Garden Island.
+The total occupation of the waterfront by industry raised a wonderful possibility: perhaps it would be possible to secure continuous public access to the foreshore.
+This possibility, after 30 years of effort, will be realised in 2014 with the completion of the final section of the foreshore walk.
+It is one of the Society’s great triumphs, and is a major contribution to Sydney Harbour, as it links with a proposal for continuous waterfront access as far as Garden Island.
 This campaign fitted neatly with the need to remove polluting industries and increase high quality open space.

 The Society also saw the possibility of linking the waterfront parks to those following original watercourses inland.
-The campaigns for restoration of Wentworth Park, once second only to Centennial Park, and for the regeneration of Orphan School Creek in Forest Lodge as natural bushland, are also well under way.
+As a result of community campaigns Wentworth Park, built on reclaimed land in the late 19th century and once second only to Centennial Park, has once more become desirable public open space, and the Orphan School Creek corridor in Forest Lodge has been regenerated as natural bushland.
 Rezoning industrial land on the waterfront does have a cost.
 If the land cannot be bought or obtained outright, it can only become park by allowing some residential development.

-The last of the waterfront industrial sites, the Australand site extending beyond Ferry Road and Forsyth Street, has now been residentially redeveloped.
-Fortunately, it was possible to combine the new open space with Council land, so one third will be waterfront park.
-Also, the heritage-listed Walter Burley Griffin incinerator, including Griffin's landscaping, has been restored.
+The last of the waterfront industrial sites, the Australand site extending between Ferry Road and Forsyth Street, has now been residentially redeveloped.
+Fortunately, it was possible to combine the new open space with Council land, so one third is now waterfront park.
+Also, the heritage-listed Walter Burley Griffin incinerator, including Griffin’s landscaping, has been restored.

 Saving the Glebe Estate

 Another early threat was the proposed sale of the Church of England lands that form part of the original land grant that gave Glebe its name.
 The Society provided the information and impetus that enabled the Whitlam Government to purchase all 740 dwellings, transferred to the NSW Department of Housing in 1984.